 Vella is a word mostly used in Delhi and parts of North India.
 It indicates a person who is lazy or useless at most things.
 A close equivalent in English would be the word “loser”.

-Usage: “Instead of lying vella, you should try getting a job.”
+Usage: “Instead of lying, vella, you should try getting a job.”

-A hot girl is referred to as a pataka, a word whose literal translation is fireworks.
+An attractive girl is referred to as a pataka, a word whose literal translation is fireworks.
 Some women consider the word as being somewhat offensive.
 But it’s fine to use it in jest or among close friends who know you’re complimenting the person rather than catcalling.